-Swansea University students have voted in favor of changing the role of the Union's Welsh Affairs Officer from being part-time to full-time.
+Swansea University students have voted in favour of changing the role of the Union's Welsh Affairs Officer from being part-time to full-time.

-Of the 681 voting students, 519 were in favor of appointing a full time Welsh Affairs Officer.
+Of the 681 voting students, 519 were in favour of appointing a full time Welsh Affairs Officer.

 Tomos Watson, current part-time Welsh Affairs Officer for the Union said:

 "Being successful in the referendum to have a Welsh Full Time Affairs Officer in the Swansea Union is something that Welsh students have dreamed about for years.
 Being at the forefront, and part of the campaign has been a pleasure and the result is incredible.